marukt/gh-pages/README.md

 - Mobile and touchscreen support
   - Allow the game to be scaled down to a phone size.
 See https://codepen.io/straker/pen/VazMaL
   - Support [touch controls](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events)
+- Level Skip
+  - The original game had codes for each level that would allow a player to skip to that level

 **Important note:** I will answer questions about the code but will not add more features or answer questions about adding more features.
 This series is meant to give a basic outline of the game but nothing more.